Range and Distribution

 The length of this finch is 18 cm / 7 in – from beak to tip of tail.

-The crossbills are characterised by the upper and lower bill crossing at their tips, which gives the group its English name.
+The crossbills are characterized by the upper and lower bill crossing at their tips, which gives the group its English name.

 Adult males tend to be red or orange in color, and females green or yellow, but there is much variation.